 Don’t Make Me Think by Steve Krug isn’t present in the photo above.
 I gave it away to another designer a few years ago.
-It’s arguably the ugliest book in the lot, but it’s definitely at the top of my list in terms of most influential design books.
+It’s arguably the ugliest book in the lot, but it’s definitely at the top of my list of most influential design books.
 While transitioning from an agency designer primarily focused on inventing interfaces with each client, to an experience designer fine-tuning a product to satisfy a much broader demographic, this book provided me with crucial lessons in simplicity and empathy.

 I love Eva Hesse’s painting and sculptural work, but I am partial to her drawings.
-I always thought there was a common thread between some of her drawings and some of my interaction sketches—both being unrefined, methodical, hints of a framework.
-Eva Hesse Drawing is another book-lover’s book, excellent typography, a great size and weight, and beautiful photographs of her drawings.
+I always thought there was a common thread between some of her drawings and some of my interaction sketches—both being unrefined, methodical, and hints of a framework.
+Eva Hesse Drawing is another book-lover's book, with excellent typography, a great size and weight, and beautiful photographs of her drawings.

 Here’s the full list:

 - Don’t Make Me Think by Steve Krug